harmonydata/harmonydata.github.io/content/en/blog/combining-multiple-survey-sources.md

 Before merging data from multiple surveys, it’s crucial to define clear objectives.
 What are you aiming to achieve?
 Are you looking to increase engagement, boost brand awareness, or drive conversions?
 Setting clear goals will guide the data integration process, ensuring that the combined data serves a specific purpose.

 ### Tips for Setting Objectives:
-- **Review historical data** Analyze past performance to identify what worked, what didn't, and where there are opportunities for improvement.
+- **Review historical data** analyse past performance to identify what worked, what didn't, and where there are opportunities for improvement.
 This can help in setting realistic and impactful objectives.
 - **Consult with stakeholders** Engage with key stakeholders across the organization to ensure that the objectives of integrating survey data align with broader business goals.
 This collaborative approach ensures buy-in and relevance across departments.
 - **Create SMART goals** Specific, Measurable, Achievable, Relevant, Time-bound goals are critical.
 They provide a clear roadmap and metrics for success, guiding the strategy with precision and purpose.